spatie/laravel-responsecache/README.md

 // Alternatively
 ResponseCache::forget('/some-uri', '/other-uri');
 ```

+The `forget` method only works when you're not using a `cacheNameSuffix` in your cache profile.

 ### Preventing a request from being cached
 Requests can be ignored by using the `doNotCacheResponse`-middleware.